-Track How Your Trip is Going with Pacifica
+Track How Your Trip is Going with Sanvello

 As someone who was gobsmacked to discover that cutting out dairy drastically reduced my anxiety, as well as my lifelong motion sickness and allergies, I can’t say enough good things about this tracking app.

-Pacifica is free to use on desktop, iOS, and Android, with in-app purchases to access to all features.
+The basic version of Sanvello is free to use on iOS and Android, with in-app purchases ($8.99/month or $53.99/year) to access all features.